top of page

 Racket customisation, balancing & matching

 We have customised rackets for multiple Grand Slam Champions through to Club Players.
-We use a Head 3in1 (pictured), Prince Precision Tuning Centre, and a Babolat RDC to accurately calculate the weight, swingweight and balance of a racket – these are the same machines used at Wimbledon for the Pro’s.
+We use the latest Head 4in1 and Metorlab Metortune Tuning machines to accurately calculate the weight, swingweight, twistweight and balance of a racket – these are the same machines used on Tour and at Grand Slams for the Pro’s.

 Consultation and customisation is: